Keelhauled/HSPlugins/README.md

 ## Description
 A random bunch of plugin mods for Honey Select.
 Use ModMenuManager to change your current hotkeys/settings for the mods.
+Feel free to remove the xml files related to mods you don't use.
 <br>

 ![Alt text](examplepic.jpg)